 In terms of management of social and environmental risks and impacts, there are several laws and policies in the Maldives that have been enacted to govern and regulate such issues.
 In the case of environmental impacts, the Ministry of Environment holds the mandate for protection and preservation of environment in the Maldives, and the Environmental Protection Agency (EPA) established under the Ministry is responsible for implementation and enforcement of all laws and regulations relevant for environment protection.
 However, given the nature of the project, no environmental impacts are foreseen under the project.
 On the contrary, social risks and impacts are assessed to be significant under the project.
 However, there is no single ministry responsible overall for social wellbeing.
-Laws and regulations relevant to the project include:
+Laws and regulations relating to social issues are by several different agencies and ministries.
+Some of the key ones relevant to the project include: